 "But [Jesus] turned and rebuked them", the text tells us, and it should be clear that such a harsh, unforgiving response was, and is, not appropriate.
 There isn't any description as to what the rebuke was like, and there aren't even any details as to how the disciples felt or reacted to the rebuke - we only know that they simply went on to another village.
 Was it a Samaritan village?
 Probably, possibly, who knows?
 The point is not that these were Samaritans; neither is the point about Jews and Gentiles, for soon the disciples and the crowds would hear the example of the good Samaritan who was the only one who displayed true faith in helping the beaten stranger on the road.
 The point was that faith journeys, serious journeys, even such a journey as the one Jesus set out upon on the way to Jerusalem, to the cross, to death and resurrection often begin with challenges.
-While we are enjoined by Jesus to keep our eyes on the goal, we are also cautioned against harshly and piously judging and mistreating those who cannot focus clearly.
+While we are enjoined by Jesus to keep our eyes on the goal, we are also cautioned against harshly and piously judging and mistreating those who cannot or do not focus as clearly on our vision as we do; indeed we are called to be compassionate towards them.